 Fun fact: The Devon Rex breed often has short whiskers, which is a good way to tell them apart from the Cornish Rex.

-Despite having a long body, Siamese cats are incredibly lightweight.
-Females can weigh as little as 5 pounds and are around 30cm in height, giving them a sleek and athletic appearance.
 This small cat is one of the cat breeds that have striking blue eyes, and their glossy coat and interesting colouring makes them incredibly popular both in the show ring and in our households.

 Fun fact: The Siamese cat is one of the oldest breeds in the entire world and are believed to have descended from the sacred temple cats in Thailand.